-Every 53 minutes in America, a life is lost in a drunk driving crash; that equates to 27 people every day.
+3. Every 53 minutes in America, someone is killed in a drunk driving crash.
+That equates to 27 people every day.

-For drivers under 21, the U.S. has a No Tolerance policy which does not allow any alcohol to be in the blood system while behind the wheel.
-The consequences could include expensive fines, loss of license, or jail.
+4. For drivers under 21, the U.S. has a No Tolerance policy that does not allow any alcohol to be in the blood system while behind the wheel.
+The consequences could include expensive fines, loss of license or jail.

-Between 50 and 75 percent of the people who have had their licenses revoked due to driving under the influence drive illegally without their license.
+7. Between 50 to 75% of the people who have had their licenses revoked due to driving under the influence drive illegally without their license.

-Traffic accidents are the leading cause of death for teens, and roughly one-third of these accidents involve alcohol or another substance.
+8. Traffic accidents are the leading cause of death for teens, and roughly 1/3 of these accidents involve alcohol or another substance.

-Thanks to law enforcement around driving under the influence, since 1980 the fatality rate of drunk driving has been cut in half.
+9. Thanks to law enforcement around driving under the influence, since 1980 the fatality rate of drunk driving has been cut by 50%.

-211 children were killed in drunk driving crashes in 2010.
-Of those 211 children, 62 percent were riding in the car with the impaired driver.
+10. 211 children were killed in drunk driving crashes in 2010.
+Of those 211 children, 62% were riding in the car with the impaired driver.

 11. Kids and teens who get involved with alcohol at a young age are 7 times more likely to be involved in an alcohol-related crash in their lives.